How to become Micro-influencer and what does it mean?

-- Micro-influencers: what are them?
+- Micro-influencers: who are they?

-- A micro-influencers’ value, rates and benefits
+- Value, rates and benefits

 - How to become an Instagram micro-influencer